“Don’t complain, don’t explain.” – Raymond Carver

 You get to decide what you adjust to improve your results: your thoughts, your actions, your diet.
 You get to choose if and how you medicate.
 You get to choose who you relate with.
 You get to choose who you are; nobody else gets to choose who you are for you.

 Most importantly, you get to choose your thoughts.
 Sometimes thoughts float by seemingly unannounced, yet welcome.
 Sometimes we conjure up thoughts.
 Other times thoughts plague us like viruses.
 Nonetheless, you get to choose to continue thinking a thought—or not.
 Those thoughts, and the feelings stirred by those thoughts, attract more ‘like’ thoughts until you create or manifest a like experience.
 Our feelings let us know what we are attracting.
 But, during a lunar eclipse, in Aquarius (for example), not practicing mindfulness could bite you in the ass.

-Refocusing on results, however, reminds us that we are simply producing a result.
+Refocusing on results, however, reminds us that we are simply producing a result (thanks Wayne Dyer).
 The practice of mindfulness could be looked at as perpetual reorientation towards one’s intentions—a multitude of your “I am” beliefs, shifting like tectonic plates and shaping who you are.
 Who are you?
 You, along with your life experiences, are a compilation of your beliefs.
 Beliefs are thoughts you keep thinking.
 Beyond beliefs, you are pure conscious awareness.